sixhours-team/memcached-spring-boot/README.md

 ```

 All of the values have sensible defaults, and bound to [MemcachedCacheProperties](https://github.com/igorbolic/memcached-spring-boot/blob/master/memcached-spring-boot-autoconfigure/src/main/java/rs/symbolic/cache/memcached/MemcachedCacheProperties.java) class.
-It is advised to set your own `namespace` and `prefix` values to avoid cache data conflicts when multiple applications are sharing the same Memecached server.
+It is advised to set your own `namespace` and `prefix` values to avoid cache data conflicts when multiple applications are sharing the same Memcached server.

 ## Usage